Open Standard · MIT License · v0.2

 Open Talent Protocol

-A machine-first, vendor-neutral JSON standard for professional profiles — designed for humans, agents, and the agentic talent marketplaces of tomorrow.
+A machine-first, vendor-neutral JSON standard for professional profiles — with progressive disclosure tiers for token-efficient agent-to-agent matching.

 Why Open Talent Protocol?